Vegan Travel Guides To World Destinations

 Still, a typical lunch will frequently be dominated by seasonal vegetable dishes full of flavour, so read the menu with that in mind and inquire about the dishes.

-The country's south is easier for vegetables than the north, but there are fantastic selections everywhere.
 It could be the most delicate dish you've ever eaten.
-Simply be ready to recommend what you can eat from a menu.
+Be ready to recommend what you can eat from a menu.

 Top Vegan-Friendly Cities in Italy